Schoolhouse.world: peer tutoring, for free.

 2. Change Perfectionistic Thinking

-Since perfectionism is a negative minset, students who experience perfectionism often also have a pessimistic way of thinking.
+Since perfectionism is a negative mindset, students who experience perfectionism often also have a pessimistic way of thinking.
 This can include excessively criticizing oneself, fixating on minor details (such as a text font), and a drop in confidence.

 To overcome this, several methods can be employed.
 Firstly, practicing compassionate self-talk can help shed light on your progress and successes instead of fixating on failures.
 By reminding yourself that making mistakes is okay and that hard work is within your control, you are more likely to adopt a growth mindset and recognize that imperfection is a natural part of the learning process.
 Practice looking at a big picture, asking questions like “Does this small mistake truly matter?” and “How will this affect me in the long run?” can help you understand that the minor details that you might be constantly looking over may not be worth your time and energy.